loopmode/codeblock/packages/codeblock/README.md

 }
 ```

-If you need to support older browsers, make sure to provide a `fetch` polyfill, or provide a custom `loadExternal` function that does not depend on `fetch` (e.g using axios, superagent etc).

 ### Local themed component

 Currently, each prism theme stylesheet is loaded globally.
 When you load a second theme, the first one is still loaded and the styles interfere.
 For this reason, you should decide for one theme and stick with it.